Jayant1408/Motion_Planning_Decision_Making_For_Autonomous_Vehicles/README.md

 This should set the CARLA Simulator to headless mode and prevent the programme from incurring any `Segmentation fault (core dumped)` errors.

+## TODO This should be the first step as uWS is not there

 The second step is to run the `install-ubuntu.sh` build script which installs the necessary dependencies for the Ubuntu LTS runtime environment.
 To do so, open a new console window, navigate to the project subfolder (here, that's `Motion_Planning_Decision_Making_For_Autonomous_Vehicles/project`), and run the following:

 ```console